Romantic: the Benedictine abbey in Stein am Rhein

 By appointment, prices on request

-Stay you can be good at Bora HotSpa Resort in Radolfzell, which is less than an hour away by bus.
+Stay For example, you can do well in Bora HotSpa Resort in Radolfzell, which is less than an hour away by bus.

 Travel Arrangements: